 I started photographing using analog medium-format panoramic cameras, among which was a Fuji G617.
 After many years of shooting 35mm format digital I have now come full circle and am primarily using the Fuji GFX 50S system.
-My work is held in private collections worldwide, is licensed for all manner of local and international use and even features in my mother’s bathroom.
+My work is held in private collections worldwide, and is licensed for local and international use.

-Just over twelve years ago I established a photo workshop company, Capture New Zealand Photo Expeditions, which gives photographers the opportunity to benefit from the knowledge of locations and seasonal nuances I have gained over the years to make their time in the field productive.
-I also partner with international photographers bringing groups to New Zealand, and have been referred to as the most highly regarded landscape photography instructor in New Zealand.
-I believe this is because I know where the best coffee, and hot chocolate, is to be had no matter where we are.
+In 2005 I established a photo workshop company, Capture New Zealand Photo Expeditions, to give photographers the opportunity to benefit from the knowledge of locations and seasonal nuances I have gained over the years to make their time in the field productive.
+I also partner with international photographers bringing groups to New Zealand.

 The almost unbelievable diversity of landscapes which God has packed into this compact country constantly amazes me and challenges me to continually search for fresh and unique compositions.
 As I grew up close to the sea, the coastlines of New Zealand are always calling.
 There are many locations which I have visited and re-visited where the photo I want to make still eludes me.
 And that is what fuels the passion.